bartobri/bitcoin-toolkit/README.md

    node         Interface with bitcoin nodes. version      Print btk version.

-See 'btk help <subcommand>' to read more about a specific subcommand.
+See 'btk help <command>' to read more about a specific command.
 ```

 #### Private Keys